Transformative Matter Research Group.

-This exhibition aims to explore complexities of material transformative processes within this human/machine spectrum.
+This exhibition aims to explore the complexities of material transformative processes within this human/machine spectrum.
 It has evolved from a project of the same title devised for the group by Harry Meadows and Dominic Shepherd in order to interrogate these questions through practice.
-Each member of the group, together with AUB alumni and MA & BA students, placed themselves on the human/machine spectrum in terms of the processes used for the production of their work.
+Each member of the group, together with AUB alumni and MA and BA students, placed themselves on the human/machine spectrum in terms of the processes used for the production of their work.
 They then exchanged drawings in order to experiment how the work might be taken in new directions.

 The exhibited pieces are thus the co-production of an object formed through layered processes, which have been implemented by different members of the group.
-The exhibition poses questions about roles of touch and mechanisation in artistic production and where we can collapse the human/machine binary.
+The exhibition poses questions about the roles of touch and mechanisation in artistic production and where we can collapse the human/machine binary.

 List of exhibitors